snowdrop/k8s-infra/README.md

 ### Kubernetes

-You can then use the following instructions to install a Kubernetes cluster with the help of Ansible : [role](doc/k8s.md)
+You can then use the following instructions to install a Kubernetes cluster with the help of Ansible and the [roles we created](doc/k8s.md)

 ## Turn on your OpenShift machine into a Cloud Native Dev environment